MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

     ![Change Read privileges](media/access-teams-5.PNG "Change Read privileges")

-## Grant access for the new security role to the Guides model-driven app
+## Step 2: Grant access for the new security role to the Guides model-driven app

 The Guides model-driven app provides an interface for users to share a specific guide or guide record with other users or teams.
 Access to the Guides model-driven app must be granted to any newly created security roles to enable them.